dietmarkuehl/BAT/README.md

 # BAT

-public portion of a bigger library
+This is the public portion of the Basic Application Toolkit.
+It primarily contains some simple tools to ease development of application level facilities.